matrix8967/text-mainframe-computer-mirror/_posts/2022-07-02-Public-Cervix-Announcement.md

 ## Timewarp

-America seems to have dropped any pretense of subtlety in it's pursuits of a _Christian-Taliban Theocratic Oligarchy_.
+America seems to have dropped any pretense of subtlety in it's pursuits of a _Theocratic Oligarchy_.

-`Roe V. Wade` was never about fetuses or children - it was about saving women from the unfathomable horrors of self mutilation...
+`Roe V. Wade` was never about fetuses or children - it was about trading in the unfathomable horrors of self mutilation for reasonable access to basic reproductive health care.

 As a way to combating the looming feeling of helplessness -- I've gathered some informational resources to share here.

-I hope nobody I love ever has to refer to this information...But there's no virtuie in ingnorance...
+I hope nobody I love ever has to refer to this information...But there's no virtue in ingnorance...

 So let's get started.

-## The worst DIY project
+## The worst DIY project.

 A quick disclaimer: I'm just another dude on the internet.